davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_events_and_listeners.md

 # Events and Listeners

 ## What is an event?
-- Represent an event that can happen in your application
+- Represent an event that can happen in your application.
-- Event classes are typically stored in app/Events
+- Event classes are typically stored in **app/Events**.

 ## What is a listener?
 - Some actions triggered when the event happen.
-- Listeners classes are stored in app/Listeners.
+- Listeners classes are stored in **app/Listeners**.
 - An event listener is a procedure or function in a computer program that waits for an event to occur.